yilangpeng/image-clustering/README.md

     - run `extract_features.py` to extract  intermediate low-dimensional vector representation.
 The extracted features will be saved to "img transform/" folder.
   - `clustering.py` : this python script will run clustering algorithms over all the previous extracted intermediate representations.
 - Fig1/ ; Fig 4/ ; ....
 All these folders contain one python script.
 Run the script and you will get corresponding figure used in the manuscript.
 --------------------------------------
 Figures we we cannot replicate now:
 - Fig 1 (purely random)
 - Fig 4 (bag of visual words)
 - FigB5 (resnet)

+# Study 2
+## A feature extraction.py
+For each image, this script extracts features from a pre-trained model and saves features in the "img exfeature" folder.
+If you want to use the hybrid model, please download the model from this [link](https://github.com/GKalliatakis/Keras-VGG16-places365) and place all the relevant scripts in the same folder.
+The script can also extract features from VGG16 model provided in the Keras package.

+## B combine features.py
+This script combines all the features into one file.

+## C PCA.py
+This script conducts principal component analysis on the extract features.

+## D kmeans clustering.py
+This script applies k-means clustering to the first 200 dimensions in PCA, with the number of clusters ranging from 5 to 20.

+## E copy image.py
+For each cluster in each clustering solution, this script randomly selects 20 images and copies them to the "img cluster" folder.

+## F visualize grid.py
+For each clustering solution, this script creates a figure that show the randomly selected 20 images in each cluster.